Are you planning to travel the world on a budget, but you aren’t sure how hostels work?

 What is a Hostel?

 In North America hostels are not very common as travel accommodation and therefore they are sometimes pictured as places where people sleep when they are down on their luck.
-In the rest of the world this is not the case – hostels are a style of budget accommodation that offers an alternative to a hotel.
+In the rest of the world this is not how hostels work – they are a style of budget accommodation that offers an alternative to a hotel.

 Many good hostels are clean and modern and offer all of the comforts of a hotel – they are just set up in a slightly different format in which guests share kitchen and bathroom facilities and shared rooms with bunk beds are available as well as private rooms.
 Young people, especially in Europe and South America, will usually use this type of accommodation on their travels.